 Notes

-- Buy unsliced bread if possible.
+- Use unsliced bread if possible.
 If you slice the bread yourself, you can control how thick each slice is.
-Thicker slices will give you fluffy, soft French toasts.
-Thinner slices can sometimes get too soggy and fall apart under the batter.
+Thicker slices will give you fluffy, soft French toast with a custardy center.
+Thinner slices can sometimes get too soggy and fall apart.

 - Use enough butter.
-You will likely need to add more butter to the hot skillet in between cooking each slice or a couple of slices.
-Don’t be shy!
-It adds flavor and creates the crispy edges.
+You will likely need to add more butter to the hot skillet in between cooking each slice or between every couple of slices.
+It adds flavor and creates the crispy edges for the best French toast recipe.

 - Use a mixture of vegetable oil and butter if the butter is getting too hot.
 Butter has a low smoke point, so it burns fairly easily.
 If your toast is burning instead of becoming a nice golden brown, add a little vegetable oil to the butter.
 Vegetable oil has a high smoke point to prevent burning, and you will still get the delicious buttery flavor from the melted butter.

-- Keep the skillet heated at medium heat.
+- Don’t use too high a heat.
 If the skillet is too hot, you will end up with burned toast that is soggy and undercooked in the middle.
-Medium heat allows the bread to cook evenly, yielding French toast with a crisp, golden outside and a soft, fluffy inside.
+Medium heat allows the bread to cook evenly, yielding toast with a crisp, golden outside and a soft, fluffy inside.
+You can adjust it lower if you find your French toast is getting too dark on the outside.